Disability Allowance

 Failure to notify the Department before taking up employment/self-employment could result in a suspension/withdrawal of your payment and an assessment of over-payment against you.

-Any additional income from employment, or self-employment, may result in an increase in Local Authority rent (differential rent) or the amount of rent you must pay under the Rental Accommodation Scheme (RAS) or Housing Assistance Payment (HAP).
+Any additional income from employment, or self-employment, may result in an increase in Local Authority rent, under the Differential Rent Scheme.
+This means that the amount of rent you must pay could increase.
+Any failure to advise the local authority of an increase in income from employment or self-employment could result in rent arrears owed to the local authority.

 Ability / Capacity / Qualification